Salvador, Brazil: A complete travel guide with the top things to do

 What NOT to do in Salvador

-I decided to dare and share some things that I thought were not very worth doing in Salvador or that I had very negative references from people I met:
+I decided to boldly share some things that I thought weren’t worth doing in Salvador, based on negative feedback from people I met:

-- Lagoa do Abaeté: Although it seems to be very beautiful, at least three local people in Salvador recommended that I should not go there, especially not alone, because it is a place that has been abandoned by the city and it has become dangerous.
+- Lagoa do Abaeté: Although it seems to be very beautiful, at least three locals advised against going there, especially alone, because it has been neglected by the city and is considered dangerous.

-- Shopping Salvador: Do not plan to arrive or leave the mall during rush hour.
-Since it is centrally located, there is a lot of traffic between 6-7:30 pm.
+- Shopping Salvador: Avoid arriving or leaving the mall during rush hour, as it is centrally located and traffic is heavy between 6 and 7:30 pm.

-- Praia de Itapuã: This was the beach where I saw the most garbage in Salvador.
+- Praia de Itapuã: I noticed a lot of trash on this beach, and several locals warned me about the lack of security, which made me feel apprehensive during my stay.
 Several locals also told me about the lack of security there, which made me apprehensive while I was staying there.
-If you want to visit it, set aside 2/3 hours just to see the Itapuã Lighthouse and visit the Vinícius’ House.
+If you want to visit it, set aside two to three hours to see the Itapuã Lighthouse and visit Vinícius’ House.

 Curiosities